w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 The term "Task" captures the abstraction of utility of the core.
 Tasks on the cores are not just limited to securing parachains.

+## Agile Coretime Implementation

+Coretime is managed through the [broker pallet](https://github.com/paritytech/polkadot-sdk/blob/eefd5fe4499515da66d088505093f75b5aa22550/substrate/frame/broker/src/lib.rs) which is deployed on the Coretime Chain.
+In theory, the Polkadot Relay Chain can support around a hundred cores seamlessly and can support over a few hundred cores through optimizations.
+Preliminary tests ran successfully with 80 cores with 12-second block times.

+### Pricing Model

+### Splitting and Interlacing

+### Elastic Scaling